marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 ![architecture_ami_instance](https://user-images.githubusercontent.com/13093517/84097031-64a4c380-a9d1-11ea-8358-1c3eec1c4471.png)

 - You have the option of using dedicated tenancy with your instance.
 This means that within an AWS datacenter, you have exclusive access to physical hardware.
 Naturally, this option incurs a high cost, but it makes sense if you work with technology that has a strict licensing policy.
+- tenancy values: default(shared hardware), dedicated(single-tenant hardware), host(dedicated host, isolated server with configurations that you can control)
+- After you launch an instance, there are some limitations to changing its tenancy: You can change tenancy of an instance form dedicated to host, or from host to dedicated to host after you've launched it.
 - With EC2 VM Import, you can import existing VMs into AWS as long as those hosts use VMware ESX, VMware Workstation, Microsoft Hyper-V, or Citrix Xen virtualization formats.
 - When you launch a new EC2 instance, EC2 attempts to place the instance in such a way that all of your VMs are spread out across different hardware to limit failure to a single location.
 You can use placement groups to influence the placement of a group of interdependent instances that meet the needs of your workload.
 There is an explanation about placement groups in a section below.
 - When you launch an instance in Amazon EC2, you have the option of passing user data to the instance when the instance starts.
 This user data can be used to run common automated configuration tasks or scripts.
 For example, you can pass a bash script that ensures htop is installed on the new EC2 host and is always active.
 - By default, the public IP address of an EC2 Instance is released when the instance is stopped even if its stopped temporarily.
 Therefore, it is best to refer to an instance by its external DNS hostname.
 If you require a persistent public IP address that can be associated to the same instance, use an Elastic IP address which is basically a static IP address instead.
 - If you have requirements to self-manage a SQL database, EC2 can be a solid alternative to RDS.
 To ensure high availability, remember to have at least one other EC2 Instance in a separate Availability zone so even if a DB instance goes down, the other(s) will still be available.
 - A golden image is simply an AMI that you have fully customized to your liking with all necessary software/data/configuration details set and ready to go once.
 This personal AMI can then be the source from which you launch new instances.
 - Instance status checks check the health of the running EC2 server, systems status check monitor the health of the underlying hypervisor.
 If you ever notice a systems status issue, just stop the instance and start it again (no need to reboot) as the VM will start up again on a new hypervisor.

 ### EC2 Instance Pricing:
 - **On-Demand instances** are based on a fixed rate by the hour or second.
 As the name implies, you can start an On-Demand instance whenever you need one and can stop it when you no longer need it.
 There is no requirement for a long-term commitment.
 - **Reserved instances** ensure that you keep exclusive use of an instance on 1 or 3 year contract terms.
 The long-term commitment provides significantly reduced discounts at the hourly rate.
 - **Spot instances** take advantage of Amazon’s excess capacity and work in an interesting manner.
 In order to use them, you must financially bid for access.
 Because Spot instances are only available when Amazon has excess capacity, this option makes sense only if your app has flexible start and end times.
 You won’t be charged if your instance stops due to a price change (e.g., someone else just bid a higher price for the access) and so consequently your workload doesn’t complete.
 However, if you terminate the instance yourself you will be charged for any hour the instance ran.
 Spot instances are normally used in batch processing jobs.

 ### Standard Reserved vs. Convertible Reserved vs. Scheduled Reserved:
 - **Standard Reserved Instances** have inflexible reservations that are discounted at 75% off of On-Demand instances.
 Standard Reserved Instances cannot be moved between regions.
 You can choose if a Reserved Instance applies to either a specific Availability Zone, or an Entire Region, but you cannot change the region.